leneffets/awsserver/README.md

-# SSM and S3 Server
+# AWS Server

-This project provides an HTTP server using Go, which interacts with AWS Systems Manager (SSM) to fetch/put parameters and with S3 to fetch/put files.
+This project provides an HTTP server using Go, which interacts with AWS Services.
 This project is useful for running a sidecar, to use original images without a hassle.
-The server exposes two main endpoints: `/ssm` and `/s3`.

 ## Features

 - Fetch decrypted parameters from AWS SSM.
 - Fetch and serve files from AWS S3.
 - Upload files to AWS S3.
+- Fetch ECR authorization token.
+- Fetch caller identity from AWS STS.
 - Basic CI/CD pipeline using GitHub Actions for automatic builds and tests.

 ## Requirements